This content has been automatically translated from Ukrainian.

 Such characters were often created as a contrast to the image of the "typical girl."
 Meanwhile, other female characters often remained superficial or caricatured.

 It refers to a situation where a person begins to perceive widespread negative stereotypes about women as something natural.
-For example, they may sincerely believe that "women are too emotional," "can’t be friends," "only love gossip," or "are only interested in appearance."
+For example, they may sincerely believe that "women are too emotional," "cannot be friends," "only love gossip," or "are only interested in appearance."

-Social media exacerbate the problem
+Social media exacerbates the problem

 The algorithms of modern platforms encourage anything that attracts attention.
-The more emotional the statement or sharper the conflict, the greater the chances it will go viral.
+The more emotional the statement or sharper the conflict, the greater the chances that it will go viral.

-It’s important not to oversimplify
+It is important not to oversimplify

-Behind similar words may lie insecurity, attempts to find one’s place among peers, the influence of family upbringing, or even poorly worded thoughts.
+Behind similar words may lie insecurity, attempts to find one’s place among peers, the influence of family upbringing, or even poorly formulated thoughts.
 Sometimes a person simply repeats common stereotypes without thinking about their content.

 How does Pick Me Girl differ from a girl with unusual interests?